 - Be a friend, not a salesperson.

-At Pathfinder SEO, we break down how to respond to Google reviews into two categories: responses to positive reviews and responses to negative reviews.
+At Pathfinder SEO, we break down Google review responses into two categories: responses to positive reviews and responses to negative reviews.

 How to Respond to Positive Google Reviews

-Show your customers gratitude for their business and let them know that you value their opinion with this three step process:
+Show your customers appreciation for their business and let them know that you value their opinion by following this three-step process:

 1. Address Reviewers by Name

-Have you ever heard the idea that a person’s name is the sweetest word in the world to them?
-It came from Dale Carengie’s book: How To Win Friends And Influence People.
-Apply this tidbit to your responses.
-Their name should be right there in their Google profile and using it is a great way to make your response feel personalized.
+Have you ever heard that a person’s own name is the sweetest word in the world to them?
+It came from Dale Carnegie’s book: How To Win Friends And Influence People.
+Apply this concept to your review responses.
+You can typically find the reviewer’s name in their Google profile.
+Calling them by name is a great way to make your response feel personalized.